nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The ModuleMapping class consists of two modules, local and mapped module.
 It represents the pair of modules as an available pair of module mapping in the user's SEP application.

-### Parser
+### Parser Component

-The parser component can implement the following features:
+The parser component is made up of the following classes:
 * Identify the command word and invoke the respective argument parser for the command.
 * Handle the arguments and return the respective Command object.
+#### Parser
+This is the main parser class that will handle raw inputs and identify command words and invoke the respective command parsers.
+#### AddCommandParser, RemoveCommandParser, FindCommandParser, SearchMapCommandParser, HelpCommandParser, ExitCommandParser
+These class when invoked, will handle the flags and arguments and invoke the specific Command classes and handle the arguments.

 ## Product scope